21 Computer Science (CS) CV Examples For 2025

 Computer technician CV example with 8 years of experience

 • We know that tech-based employers are very welcoming to self-taught professionals who can deliver results.
-However, that doesn’t mean they’ll always prefer them over those who have studied computer science in a traditional classroom setting.
+However, that doesn’t mean they’ll always prefer them over those who’ve studied computer science in a traditional classroom setting.

-• If you’re applying for a role where minimum educational qualifications are a requirement, use a resume builder to place your education section on the left/right side of your CV towards the top.
+• If you’re applying for a role where minimum educational qualifications are required, use a CV builder to position your education section on the left/right side of your CV towards the top.

-• Have extra space?
-Try adding in relevant or specialised courses like Data Structures, Software Engineering, and Machine Learning.
+• Got extra space?
+Consider adding relevant or specialised courses like Data Structures, Software Engineering, and Machine Learning.

 Computer Programming CV Example